DeltaChain (DELTA) 24 Hour Volume Reaches $1,704.00

-DeltaChain (DELTA) traded flat against the US dollar during the 1 day period ending at 13:00 PM ET on June 12th.
+DeltaChain (DELTA) traded flat against the US dollar during the one day period ending at 22:00 PM Eastern on June 13th.
+One DeltaChain coin can currently be bought for $0.0000 or 0.00000000 BTC on major exchanges.
 Over the last week, DeltaChain has traded flat against the US dollar.
-One DeltaChain coin can currently be bought for approximately $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
-DeltaChain has a total market cap of $272,093.75 and approximately $1,704.00 worth of DeltaChain was traded on exchanges in the last 24 hours.
+DeltaChain has a market cap of $272,093.75 and $1,704.00 worth of DeltaChain was traded on exchanges in the last day.

 - Qubitica (QBIT) traded flat against the dollar and now trades at $11.94 or 0.00025016 BTC.